jlianacastillo/jlianacastillo/README.md

 ⭐ Student at platzi 💚

-⭐ Student in engineering systems at University of Cundinamarca 💻
+⭐ Student in engineering systems at university of cundinamarca 💻

 ⭐ Student in software analytics 🐛